Prana Revenna Review

-The Prana Revenna is made mostly out of nylon with a touch of spandex, labeled as ripstop by the manufacturer.
-They have four standard but deep pockets, all mesh-lined, and the front, right pocket has a zipper for added security.
-In addition to the two metal snaps and zipper for waist closure, they also have an internal drawstring (which we found ourselves never using, actually).
-They are mid-rise and have a 7-inch inseam, providing excellent comfort and utility.
+The Revenna is made mostly out of nylon with a touch of spandex, labeled as ripstop by the manufacturer.
+They have four standard but deep pockets, all mesh-lined.
+The front, right pocket has a zipper for added security.
+In addition to the two metal snaps and zipper combination for waist closure, they also have an internal drawstring (which we found ourselves never using, actually).
+The inseam is 7 inches, and the waist is mid-rise.

 Comfort and Mobility

 The fabric on these shorts is very comfortable, flexible, and soft.
 The length does not restrict our movement whatsoever, and we appreciate how large the four pockets are - and how one of them has a concealed zipper (a highlight in the features category).
 We tested this pair in a size 2, which weighed 5.2 oz.

 The main setback is in the overall fit.
 While true to size after a fresh wash, the material stretches and wrinkles much more readily than the others in the group.
 Stretching out over time, we are left with a baggier feeling and fit, which for us detracts from the comfort as we find ourselves adjusting the shorts more and more.
 This is possibly why there exists an internal drawstring.

 Scoring well above average in this metric, the soft fabric breathes well.
 Despite being a little longer than some shorts we tested, we feel that these shorts handle heat well.
 We find the moisture-wicking nylon to be effective even on the hottest days here in Colorado.

 The thin waistband does not trap heat around our abdomen, which we really appreciated on hot hikes.
 For venting, there isn't anything extra, save for the mesh-lined pockets.
 Having a longer inseam will also hinder venting, but the circumference of the leg openings are plenty wide and not too fitted around the leg.